adamdjbrett/doctrineofdiscovery.org/_posts/2024-04-19-doctrine-discovery-renouced-yet-still-pervasive.md

   - law
 author: robert-miller
 ---
-By William D. Sunderlin, Ph.D., and Robert J. Miller, J.D.*
+*By William D. Sunderlin, Ph.D., and Robert J. Miller, J.D.*

-ALBANY, New York | PHOENIX, Arizona | 16 April 2024 (IDN) --- It seems ridiculous that a repudiated Catholic doctrine dating back to the 15th century should have legal standing anywhere in the world today.
+ALBANY, New York \| PHOENIX, Arizona \| 16 April 2024 (IDN) &emdash; It seems ridiculous that a repudiated Catholic doctrine dating back to the 15th century should have legal standing anywhere in the world today.
 Yet the Onondaga, an Indigenous nation located in Central New York, [have to argue for their land rights](https://web.archive.org/web/20240417002026/https://apnews.com/article/native-american-land-rights-organization-american-states-dcaa3c82acdb75b72cc3ea11be0d9d70) in front of the Inter-American Commission on Human Rights because of centuries of United States case law that relies on the Doctrine of Discovery, renounced by Pope Francis one year ago.

 Indigenous communities traditionally hold and use approximately one-half of the world's land.
 Indigenous and community land rights are not recognized for much of this land---in 49 countries with detailed statistics, [at least 21.1%](https://web.archive.org/web/20240417002026/https://rightsandresources.org/wp-content/uploads/Who-Owns-the-Worlds-Land_Final-EN.pdf) of all land should be recognized as theirs but isn't.
 And that is where the Doctrine of Discovery comes into play.